hyyking/wswwiki/src/beginner/weapons.md

 - The rocket launcher has a moderate rate of fire, which means players need to carefully time their shots.
 - You can shoot at the feet of your opponents to launch them into the air, making them easier to hit with other weapons like the [electrobolt](#electrobol).
 - The rocket launcher can also be used to rocket jump, which involves firing a rocket at the ground beneath the player's feet to propel themselves into the air.
-- It can be risky to use in close-quarters combat, as the rockets can cause self-damage
+- It can be risky to use in close-quarters combat, as the rockets can cause self-damage.

 ##  Plasma Gun